Our vaccination saga and the only vaccine exemption form we would sign…

 Why would we sign that form that would basically make it look like we are negligent parents?

-This is the vaccine exemption form we did sign and sent back to them.
-(In case that doesn't work, you can upload the form here.)
+This is the vaccine exemption form we did sign and sent back to them: upload the form here.
+(Note that that is an older version that you could copy to use similar wording.
+Find more info here.)
 It says that I understand there are risks of not vaccinating, and I also understand that vaccinations have risks, and we have chosen not to vaccinate.
 The nurse’s office secretary called me because she was unsure if that one would be accepted.
 I said, “This is a valid State of Michigan exemption form and legally the health department has to take it.”
 She was nice but said, “They told us that ALL parents have to sign the new 2010 form, or else we are not compliant.
 It’s the law, it’s just the way it is.”
 I said, “Can you just send it in and see if it gets through, and if they contact you, have them call me?”

 She was very sweet, almost apologetic, and said that this is just her job.
 I empathized with her and asked if this part of her job was a nightmare.
 She said, “It’s a GIGANTIC part of my job.
 We have to collect all these forms by a certain date and then file the HUGE report.”
 I asked her to have the nurse call me.